GrantBirki/borscht/README.md

 If you have a new domain you wish to add to the monitor, please file an issue in this repo by clicking [here](https://github.com/GrantBirki/borscht/issues/new?labels=domain+request&template=domain-request.md&title=Domain+Request)

+The list of all domains currently monitored can be found [here](config/domains.txt)

 ## Building Locally 🧱

 To build and test locally, do the following: